 Los Angeles Rams head coach Sean McVay became the youngest head coach to make a Super Bowl appearance in NFL history, having led the Rams to the championship in 2018.

-McVay’s success at just 34 years old is unprecedented, but a closer look into the head coach’s roots shows that his expertise in football has been passed down through the family, most notably from his grandfather, John McVay.
+McVay's success at just 34 years old was unprecedented, but a closer look into the head coach's roots shows that his expertise in football has been passed down through the family, most notably from his grandfather, John McVay.

 Early Life and College Career

-Sean McVay was born in Dayton, Ohio and raised in a suburb just outside of Atlanta, Georgia.
-Sean’s father, Tim, played football at Indiana University.
+Sean McVay was born in Dayton, Ohio, and raised in a suburb just outside of Atlanta, Georgia.
+Sean's father, Tim, played football at Indiana University.
 He attended Marist School and played high school football as a quarterback and defensive back and won a state championship.
 McVay would go on to attend Miami University in Ohio where he played as a wide receiver.